Everyone needs a little help sometimes and we are here for parents when they need us most.

 “My volunteer has been an amazing friend who has been a big part of our lives.
 She has been my sunshine on many dark days.”

-Our network of over 70 volunteers call or visit families at least once a week.
+Our network of over 70 volunteers visit families at least once a week.
 They offer impartial and non-judgemental listening and befriending to our families.
 They may attend appointments, mentor, help introduce routines, help to access local services.
 But, above all they listen and reassure families.
 Support is tailored to each family and aims to empower families to cope with their difficulties.

 “Before my volunteer, I wanted to stay in bed and cry.
 She has helped me so much.”

-Bump to baby
+Bump to Baby

-Our volunteers also support mums through pregnancy, birth and beyond.
+Our volunteers also support mums through pregnancy, birth and the months beyond.
 Our volunteers listen to any concerns and help reassure mothers who may be feeling anxious about their pregnancy, birth or looking after their child.
 They provide practical support like help with budgeting and preparing for baby’s arrival.
 Our volunteers can help arrange specialist support and signpost to local services.
 We ensure that our volunteers receive training in perinatal issues so that they are equipped to offer advice and support where needed.

 Our families tell us that our warm and welcoming group activities have helped them feel less isolated, more confident around new people and better able to cope.